+Delivery Method: All Programmes will employ a blended approach to delivery using the Canvas Digital Learning Platform.
 After a team and project allocation there will be an initial discussion with the academic and/or industrial supervisors.
 Students will be in direct contact with the supervisors as appropriate.
 Thereafter, regular group meetings will be arranged typically biweekly during the term time.
 The project progression will be made in accordance with the project requirements and guideline.
 Details on the project requirements for students (i.e. deliverables with respective submission deadline) will be announced by the module coordinator at the project briefing session and/or via Canvas.

 Module Aims: This module enables students to participate in a group activity involving a multi-disciplinary approach to achieve a solution to a specific engineering problem.
 In most instances it will involve either direct interaction with industry or will be an industrially-related project.
-Issues other than providing a purely technical solution to the problem will have to be considered in order to achieve a satisfactory outcome to the project.
+Beyond providing a technical solution, the project will also include the development of a business plan proposal construction/manufacturing/assembly/integration/testing strategy.
+Consideration of Economic Considerations and Business Plan.

 Module Content: Formulating a full design specification that meets all the likely requirements throughout the working life of the 'product' or 'system'.
 Consideration of aspects such as: material selection, failure and risk, safety and environmental impact, sustainability, health and safety, maintenance and serviceability, also fitness for purpose and cost implications.
-Production of a construction/manufacturing/assembly/integration/testing strategy.
-Consideration of Economic Considerations and Business Plan.
+Production of a